Shall we count the living or the dead?: The switch relative risk

 \subsection{Relative benefits and absolute harms}

 If the switch relative risk is found to be too cumbersome for practical use, Sheps' recommendations can often be approximated with a careful choice from standard effect measures.
-If the risk of the outcome is low, the survival ratio can be closely approximated by one minus the risk difference.
-Therefore, if the survival ratio is stable, the risk difference will also be stable under a rare-disease assumption.
-This justifies individualizing treatment based on ``relative benefits and absolute harms'', as previously suggested by leading practitioners of evidence-based medicine\cite{glasziou_evidence_1995,lubsen_large_1989}.
+When the outcome is rare, the risk difference is closely approximated by one minus the survival ratio, and is therefore also nearly stable.
+This justifies individualizing treatment based on ``relative benefits and absolute harms'', as previously suggested by leading practitioners of evidence-based medicine \citep{glasziou_evidence_1995,lubsen_large_1989}.